The first stable homotopy groups of motivic spheres: Convergence of the slice spectral sequence

-commutes up to homotopy.
-Lemma~\ref{lem:presentation-connected} implies $f_{n}$ admits a $\Lambda$-cell presentation $w_{n}\circ c_{n}$ of finite type comprised of $\Lambda$-cells of connectivity at least $g(n)$.
+Lemma~\ref{lem:presentation-connected} implies $f_{n}$ admits a $\Lambda$-cell presentation $w_{n}\circ c_{n}$ of finite type comprised of $\Lambda$-cells of connectivity at least $\phi(n)$.
 The colimit of the maps $c_{n}$ yields the desired $\Lambda$-cell presentation of finite type. \end{proof}

-The following statement adapts \cite[Comment after Lemma 8]{hu-kriz-ormsby} to our notion of connectivity.
+The following statement adapts \cite[Comment after Lemma 8, p.~581]{hu-kriz-ormsby} to our notion of connectivity.